-I was chilling at the students’ park in my school, thinking about how I was going to manage the remaining 5k in my pocket till the end of the week.
+I was chilling at the students’ park in my school and thinking about how I was going to manage the remaining 5000 Naira in my pocket till the end of the week.
 I was deep in thought when I got distracted.

-I couldn’t help eavesdropping on her conversation over the phone after I heard ‘money’, ‘airport’, ‘car’ and ‘stranded’ in one sentence.
-I took an instant interest in the dark skinned girl that I was sure was not up to 20 if she was even up to 18 years.
+I couldn’t help but eavesdrop on her conversation over the phone after I heard ‘money’, ‘airport’, ‘car’ and ‘stranded’ in one sentence.
+I took an instant interest in the dark-skinned girl that I was sure was not up to 20 if she was even up to 18 years old.

-She had a perfect round face that housed round dark eyes, a pointed little nose and tiny lips that spoke so softly.
-Her hair was arranged in a ponytail at her back and she naturally gave out a countenance of ultimate innocence.
+She had a perfectly round face that housed round dark eyes, a pointed little nose and tiny lips that spoke so softly.
+Her hair was arranged in a ponytail at her back and she naturally gave off a countenance of total innocence.

 Despite straining my ears so hard I couldn’t make out most of what she was saying but it seemed she was complaining about something to her father because the word ‘dad’ was repeated many times and she said dad the way only ajebutters are allowed to say it.

 ‘Hi,’ I started not totally sure if I was qualified to talk to this rich kid.

 ‘Hi,’ she looked my way.
 Her eyelashes gave off the effect these girls that fix artificial ones try so painfully to get.

 ‘Seems you are having some issues.
 Can I be of help?’
 I asked knowing it wasn’t going to be money problems because she looked like money – I inhaled deeply – and smelled like money.